Alam Ara

-Irani was inspired to make Alam Ara, after watching the 1929 American part-talkie Show Boat.
+Irani was inspired to make Alam Ara after watching the 1929 American part-talkie Show Boat.
 The story was adapted from the Bombay-based dramatist Joseph David's play of the same name.
-Made on a budget of ₹40 thousand, principal photography was handled by Adi M. Irani within four months in Bombay (present-day Mumbai).
+Made on a budget of ₹40 thousand, principal photography was handled by Adi M. Irani within four months in Bombay.
 Because the studio was located near a railway track, it was filmed mostly during the nighttime to avoid noise from the active trains.
 Following filming, Ardeshir Irani finished the sound recording using the single-system recording.
-Firozshah Mistry and B. Irani served as the music director.
+Firozshah Mistry and B. Irani served as the music directors.

 Alam Ara was released on 14 March 1931 and performed well at the box office.
-Critics were appreciative, with the performance and songs got the most attention though some of whom criticised the sound recording.
+Critics were appreciative, with the performance and songs getting the most attention, though some of whom criticised the sound recording.
 In addition to the successes, the film was also widely considered a major breakthrough for the Indian film industry and Ardeshir Irani's career with its status as the country's first sound film.
-Although no print or gramophone record of the film is known to survive, thereby making it a lost film, surviving artefacts include its stills and posters.
+Although no print or gramophone record of the film is known to survive, making it a lost film, surviving artefacts include its stills and posters.
 In 2017, the British Film Institute declared it as the most important of any lost films produced in India.

 Plot

 A king and his two wives, Navbahaar and Dilbahaar, are childless.
-Soon, a fakir tells Navbahaar she will give birth to a boy but she must find a necklace tied around a fish's neck—which will appear once at the lake of the palace—if she wants her son not to die on his 18th birthday.
+Soon, a fakir tells Navbahaar she will give birth to a boy but she must find a necklace tied around a fish's neck—which will appear once at the palace's lake—if she wants her son to live past his 18th birthday.
 The boy is named Qamar.
-Beside that, Dilbahaar has an affair with the palace's senapati, Adil.
+Besides that, Dilbahaar has an affair with the palace's senapati Adil.
 The king finds out about this, and Dilbahaar tells him it was Adil who seduced her first.
-Therefore, the king arrests him and evicts his pregnant wife, Mehar Nigar, from the palace; Nigar gives birth to Alam Ara and dies when a shikari tells her about her husband.
+Therefore, the king arrests him and evicts his pregnant wife, Mehar Nigar, from the palace; Nigar gives birth to Alam Ara and dies when a shikari tells her about her husband's affair.
 The shikari later adopts Ara.

 Dilbahaar is jealous of Navbahaar and knows about her agreement with the fakir.
-When the necklace appears on Qamar's 18th birthday, she secretly replaces it with a fake one, which makes Qamar die.
-His family, however, does not bury his body and starts looking for the fakir to find what was wrong.
-As a result, Qamar lives again every night when Dilbahaar removes the necklace from her neck and later dies when she wears it in the morning.
-Apart from that, Ara knows about her innocent father's suffering, vowing to release him from jail.
-On her visits to the place one night, Ara sees the alive Qamar and falls for him.
-Everyone in the palace subsequently knows about Dilbahaar's foul play and finally gets the real necklace, with Adil being released.
-The film ends with Qamar and Alam Ara living happily together.
+When the necklace appears on Qamar's 18th birthday, she secretly replaces it with a fake one, which soon results in Qamar's death.
+His family, however, does not bury his body and starts looking for the fakir to find out what went wrong.
+As a result, Qamar comes alive every night when Dilbahaar removes the necklace from her neck and later dies when she wears it in the morning.
+Apart from that, Ara knows about her innocent father's suffering, vowing to release him from prison.
+On her visit to the place one night, Ara sees the alive Qamar and falls for him.
+Everyone in the palace subsequently learns about Dilbahaar's foul play and finally retrieve the real necklace, with Adil being released.
+The film ends with Qamar and Ara living happily together.